 3. Carolina Realty Solutions

-Carolina Realty Solutions offers two packages with MLS listing.
+Carolina Realty Solutions offers two FSBO packages with MLS listing:

-- Full Service Listing Package – $549: Along with the features of Flat Fee Listing package, you receive support with listing, disclosures, and negotiation.
-A CMA report is also provided.
-However, you have to pay additional 1.5% at closing.
+- Full Service Listing Package – $549: Along with the features of the Flat Fee Listing package, you receive support with listing, disclosures, and negotiation.
+You also receive a CMA report with it.
+However, you have to pay an additional 1.5% at closing.

 Here are some advantages of listing with Carolina Realty Solutions:

-- Easy House Showings: You can manage house showings easily through a ShowingTime app.
-It also lets you request feedback from agents after the showing.
+- Easy House Showings: You can easily manage house showings and request agent feedback through the ShowingTime Appointment Center.

-- Do-It-Yourself: Get your home listed on real estate websites while managing the selling process yourself through a personalized platform.
+- Do-It-Yourself: You get full control over your home sale process while your home gets listed on top real estate websites through a personalized platform.

-- Free Listing Updates: You don’t need to pay extra for updating your listing.
+- Free Listing Updates: You don’t need to pay extra to update your listing.

 In our research, we discovered some deal breakers with Carolina Realty Solutions:

-- High Commission Fee: You must pay a 1.5% commission fee on closing in the Full Service Listing package which makes it quite costly.
+- High Commission Fee: You must pay a 1.5% Realtor commission on closing in the Full Service Listing package.
+This makes it quite costly.

-- Fewer Customer Reviews: The company has fewer reviews on credible websites, making it hard to assess their service quality.
+- Lack of Credibility: The company has fewer reviews on credible websites, making it hard to assess their service quality.

 - Unprofessional Document Handling: Some customers reported that agents mishandled important paperwork for selling a house.